maoberlehner/markus-oberlehner-net/content/blog/make-your-vuex-state-flat-state-normalization-with-vuex.md

   load: async ({ commit }) => {
     const articles = await articleService.list();
     articles.forEach((item) => {
-      // Noramlize nested data and swap the author object
+      // Normalize nested data and swap the author object
       // in the API response with an ID reference. commit('add', normalizeRelations(item, ['author']));
       // Add or update the author.